welldone-software/react-component-splitter/README.md

 - The new component should be created in the current component folder

-- The selected code represents a valid jsx for a new React component, and is wrapped in one element
+- The selected code represents a valid jsx for a new React component

 - Imports and variables that become unused after splitting, will be deleted from the original component file and re-imported in the new component file